lolenseu/xhash/README.md

 # XHASH
 XHash is a simple Encrypting and Decrypting tool build in Python.
-- XHash are using its own xh1 or xhash1 converting process just like acsii or base64 converting process.
+- XHash are using its own xh1 or xhash1 converting process just like ascii or base64 converting process.
+- XHash are free to use and opensource tool/software.
-- xh1 or xhash1 are the version 1.0 of the tool
+- xh1 or xhash1 are the version 1.0 of the tool.

 # How to clone